Dog Sees God: Confessions of a Teenage Blockhead: Plot

-At the party, Beethoven, to everyone's surprise, walks in, and Matt calls Beethoven a fag again.
-CB comes to Beethoven's defense and kisses him again, this time in front of everyone.
-After abruptly leaving the party with CB, Beethoven demands an explanation of what happened.
-CB says he wanted to do that and in return, Beethoven kisses CB, leading to them (implicitly) having sex.
+Beethoven arrives at the party to everyone's surprise.
+Matt insults Beethoven again, but CB comes to Beethoven's defense and kisses him, this time in front of everyone.
+After abruptly leaving the party with CB, Beethoven demands an explanation for what happened.
+CB explains he revealed his feelings not out of obligation to Beethoven, but because he truly wanted to do so.
 The morning after, Matt, Tricia, and Marcy all wake up together, half-naked and wondering what happened between them the night before.
 CB goes to visit Van's sister, who was institutionalized for setting the Little Red-Haired Girl's hair on fire.
 CB tells her the whole story, also revealing to her that he and Beethoven had sex after the party.

-A few days later, Matt, Tricia, Marcy, and Van eat lunch together and are all stunned at what happened.
+A few days later, Matt, Tricia, Marcy, and Van eat lunch together and are all stunned at what happened at the party.
 Matt vows to make Beethoven pay for "fucking with [his] best friend's head."
-After Matt storms off in a fit of anger, Tricia, Marcy and Van discuss how Matt has repressed homosexual feelings for CB and how Tricia bullies Frieda because she is jealous of Frieda.
-CB goes to see Beethoven and the two argue over whether or not they should be in a relationship.
+Meanwhile, CB and Beethoven argue over whether or not they should be in a relationship.
 CB leaves disappointed but hopeful for the future between them.
-Matt enters and while Beethoven is practicing, Matt comes in and harasses him for being in love with CB.
-Matt tells him to stay away from CB, or else.
-Beethoven says no and calls him by his old nickname, Pig-Pen.
-It is also said that Beethoven realizes Matt's "secret", which may be an implication that Matt is a closeted homosexual.
-This angers Matt, who slams the piano top, breaking Beethoven's hands.
-Later on, the group has a talk about Beethoven, who is revealed to have committed suicide (Matt, meanwhile, was suspended from school for a week).
-CB is angered by this and berates them for pretending that they actually cared about him for all these years.
+Matt then enters and threatens Beethoven to stay away from CB.
+Beethoven refuses, calls him by his old nickname, Pig-Pen, and implies he knows Matt's "secret": that Matt has repressed homosexual feelings for CB.
+This angers Matt, who slams the piano top over Beethoven's hands, breaking them.
+During class later on, CB's friends take turns sharing fond memories of Beethoven, who had committed suicide (Matt, meanwhile, was suspended from school for a week).
+However, knowing they all bullied Beethoven, CB berates them for pretending that they actually cared about him.

-Later on, CB gets a letter from his pen pal.
-In the letter he tells him that he must keep strong, even in rough times.
-The letter mentions a boy "who plays piano just like [CB's] friend" moved in near the pen pal, and mentions that "he's had a tough life, but things are better for him, now.", and that he found a dog who likes to sing along to the piano (like CB's dog did, alluding that Beethoven is now caring for CB's dog in the afterlife).
-CB cries over the letter, as it meant so much to his friend, his dog, and himself.
-The letter is signed 'CS', an allusion to Peanuts creator Charles M. Schulz.
+CB receives a letter from his pen pal.
+In the letter, he tells CB that he must keep strong, even in rough times.
+It also mentions a boy "who plays piano just like [CB's] friend" that moved in near the pen pal, that "he's had a tough life, but things are better for him, now," and that he found a dog who likes to sing along to the piano (like CB's dog did, alluding that Beethoven is now caring for CB's dog in the afterlife).
+The letter is signed "CS", an allusion to Peanuts creator Charles M. Schulz.

-Intellectual property issues
+Intellectual property

-Dog Sees God is advertised as a parody, and includes language indicating that the production has not been authorized or approved by United Features Syndicate or the estate of Charles M. Schulz.
+Dog Sees God is a parody, and has not been authorized or approved in any manner by the Charles M. Schulz Estate or United Features Syndicate, which have no responsibility for its content.